Advertisement

 Targeted therapy

-When skin cancer has spread and can't be removed with surgery, targeted therapy may be the next step in certain cases.
+When some skin cancers, such as melanoma, BCC, or SCC, have spread and can't be removed with surgery, targeted therapy may be the next step in certain cases.
 Because of the way these drugs home in on genetic changes in cancer cells, they differ from chemotherapy treatments, which attack any dividing cells, even healthy ones.
 But targeted therapies work only if your cancer cells have certain genetic characteristics.
 You can be tested to see whether these medications may work for you.

 Targeted therapy drugs come mostly in pill form, depending on what kind you take.
-Side effects may include rash, nausea and sun sensitivity, but your reaction will depend on your prescription.
+Side effects may include rash, nausea, sun sensitivity, or a variety of other minor issues, but your reaction will depend on your prescription.

 4 / 5